Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

 \subsection{Self-supervised pretraining stage}

-During pretraining, each voxel-based RVE is represented as a four-dimensional tensor of size $(45, 45, 45, 4)$, where the final dimension corresponds to the quaternion components encoding local crystallographic orientations within the fundamental zone.
-The input tensor is partitioned into non-overlapping cubic patches of size $(\mathcal{P}, \mathcal{P}, \mathcal{P}) = (9, 9, 9)$, yielding $N_p = 125$ patches per training instance.
-A random subset of patches is masked according to a prescribed masking ratio (e.g., 40\%), resulting in 75 visible patches and 50 masked patches.
+During pretraining, each voxel-based RVE is represented as a tensor of size $45 \times 45 \times 45 \times 4$, where the final dimension corresponds to the quaternion components encoding local crystallographic orientations within the fundamental zone.
+The input tensor is partitioned into non-overlapping cubic patches of size $\mathcal{P} \times \mathcal{P} \times \mathcal{P}$ voxels with $\mathcal{P} = 9$, yielding $N_p = 125$ patches per training instance.
+A random subset of patches is masked at a prescribed masking ratio (e.g., 40\%), resulting in 75 visible and 50 masked patches.

-Each visible patch is mapped into a latent embedding space through a 3D convolutional projection layer with kernel size and stride $(9, 9, 9)$, producing feature vectors of dimension 768.
+Each visible patch is mapped into a latent embedding space via a 3D convolutional projection layer with kernel size and stride $(9, 9, 9)$, producing 768-dimensional feature vectors.
 These patch embeddings are then processed by a transformer-based encoder consisting of $\mathcal{N}_e = 12$ blocks, each with an embedding dimension $\mathcal{D}_e = 768$ and $\mathcal{H}_e = 12$ self-attention heads.
 The encoder outputs compact latent representations that capture texture-aware statistical features of the polycrystalline microstructure.

 A lightweight transformer decoder is subsequently employed to reconstruct the masked patches.
 The decoder comprises $\mathcal{N}_d = 8$ blocks with embedding dimension $\mathcal{D}_d = 512$ and $\mathcal{H}_d = 16$ attention heads.
 Its role is to infer the quaternion fields of the masked patches from contextual information provided by the visible ones, thereby enforcing spatial and orientational coherence in the reconstructed microstructure.